exosite-garage/arduino_exosite_library/examples/ESP8266OccupancySensor/readme.md

 16. When "Done uploading" is displayed, go to https://portals.exosite.com to see your data in the cloud!

+17. Create some Lua script datarule of your own design to set the amount of motions detected in an interval result in an "occupied" room

 For more information on this project and other examples, checkout our Exosite Garage github page at http://exosite-garage.github.com